slota/portfolios/students/1510/john-slota/20160428-john-slota-m4.md

 Shannon Paige Feedback:

-* Slota, Slota, Slota.
-What can be said about the man, the myth, the legend.
-When Mod 4 started, I found myself getting overly stressed, so when I realized we could pick partners for Game Time, I knew I had to work with Slota.
-He is the only person at Turing who ALWAYS has a smile on his face, and can always make me laugh.
-Since we had paired together during Little Shop, I knew we worked well together.
-We have a perfect balance, because he keeps me from getting to serious and I keep him focused.
-I joke that I’m just going to follow Slota around, but I really would love it if we ended up working together.
-I am blessed to have been in two cohorts with this crazy crazy dude.

 Edgar Duran Feedback:

 * Slota has always been a great resource for me to bounce ideas off or when I am having trouble grasping a concept.
 I have frequently approached him when I am stuck on a problem after talking it out and receiving feedback from Slota I always leave with an answer or approach to solving a problem.
 But, perhaps most notably, having Slota as a team mate and friend has been on of the great gems throughout my career at Turing.
 We have been through much together and I feel privileged to call him my friend.
 I know that wherever he ends up he will find success because of his skills, positive attitude, and overall awesome character.
 Thanks for the memories, my friend.